 Discover if this is a suitable investor for your startup.
 If they are we'll make a warm introduction for free.
 Otherwise, we'll connect you with matching investors.

-As of now, Marlinspike manages two funds, including the Marlinspike Disruptive Technology Fund I launched in 2022 and the upcoming Marlinspike Disruptive Technology Fund II, which is expected to close in 2024 with a target size of approximately $70 million.
-The firm has established itself as a specialist in the DC defense technology ecosystem, with a preference for infrastructure investments over product-centric bets, believing that infrastructure offers lower risk and broader market exposure.
+As of now, Marlinspike manages two funds: the Marlinspike Disruptive Technology Fund I, launched in 2022, and the upcoming Marlinspike Disruptive Technology Fund II, expected to close in 2024 with a target size of approximately $70 million.
+The firm has built a reputation as a specialist in the DC defense technology ecosystem, leveraging its deep connections within the national security sector.

 Neil Keegan — Co-Founder, Co-Managing Partner; he began pressure-testing the dual-use strategy in 2020 with 11 co-investments and has a deep network in the DC defense sector.